 Harvesting forage is frequently a multi-day and sometimes multi-week process.
 The common process is to cut the forage and then let it dry in the field until it is dry enough to bale, often requiring turning or other manipulation while it is still on the ground.
 Weather frequently creates havoc with the process by raining on your forage.
 Then you have to start drying all over again.

-What if you could cut, bale, and wrap your forage all in the same day, without any heating or combustion concerns?
+What if you could cut, bale, and wrap your forage all in the same day, without excessive heating or combustion concerns?

 With fermented forage, you can.
 In fact, the wetter the forage is, the better the fermentation works (especially with grasses).
 Alfalfa may not be the same day (it bales best at about 40% moisture), but it is still a much shorter time frame.
 And, if it rains after cutting, it won't hurt a thing.
 The fermentation likes the moisture (see Salvaging Rain Damaged Alfalfa).